Learn how on-demand pay can help increase productivity and decrease financial stress among employees

 A recent North American study revealed that 82% of workers are thinking about their personal finances at work, contributing to an estimated US$664B in lost productivity.

-In partnership with Canada’s Financial Wellness Lab at Western, Ceridian surveyed over 4,200 North American workers to understand the personal and professional impacts of recent economic shifts.
+In partnership with Canada’s Financial Wellness Lab at Western University, Ceridian surveyed over 4,200 North American workers to understand the personal and professional impacts of recent economic shifts.
 The results help to reveal what workers are really after – and it’s not just an increase on their paycheck.

 Seth Ross, General Manager of Dayforce Wallet and Consumer Services, sat down with Chuck Grace, award-winning professor at Western University specializing in institutional investing, personal wealth management, and fintech, to get his perspective on the impact individual financial stress is having on organizations.